 What is happening in Stage 1?

 Soper Place Revitalisation will occur in two stages.
 Stage 1 involves early works to prepare the site for development.
 Council partnered with Statewide Civil to deliver these works, including relocating ageing storm water infrastructure, relocating electrical cabling and changes to parking access.
-This work began in August 2020 and is expected to be complete in November 2021.
+This work began in August 2020 and was completed in November 2021.

 What is happening in Stage 2?

 Stage 2 involves the construction of the new development at Soper Place.
-Work will commence following Development Application determination and is expected to start in early 2022.
+Work will commence following Development Application determination and is expected to start in 2022.

 How I can get more information?